clairepost/AMRtoUMR/README.md

 # AMR to UMR split-role conversion

+Corresponding codebase to the paper "Accelerating UMR Adoption: Neuro-Symbolic Conversion from AMR-to-UMR with Low Supervision", accepted to DMR 2024.
-Model as described in the paper:
+Models as described in the paper:

  - baseline.py : Uses only animacy inforamtion and rules to predict the UMR roles
  - base_nn.py: Uses only role_constraints to predict the UMR roles